Loyal to Familia

 Loyal to Familia is a Danish street gang.

 Origins

 Loyal to Familia was established in Nørrebro in Copenhagen, Denmark in 2013.
 In the summer of 2017, the gang had a membership of 225.

 Prohibition

-In August 2017, the Minister of Justice Søren Pape Poulsen asked the Rigspolitiet and the Attorney General to consider whether there is a basis for dissolution by judgment.
+In August 2017, the Minister of Justice Søren Pape Poulsen asked Rigspolitiet and the Attorney General to consider whether there is a basis for dissolution by judgment.

 On September 1, 2021, the Danish Supreme Court ruled that Loyal to Familia was unconstitutional because it lacked a legal purpose, and ordered it dissolved.
 The case was unusual in that it was the first time since 1924 that the Supreme Court had ordered an association dissolved.